A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Background

 GANs \cite{goodfellow2014generative} are the most popular paradigms for synthetic data generation in the context of modern deep neural networks.
 They have been employed and developed in several applications such as image processing, computer vision, text generation, natural language processing and translation \cite{KurachLZMG19,HwangJY19,NIPS2019_8315,NIPS2019_8682,ZhangXLZWHM19}.

-A related work has been developed based on generating error for the sensors' measurements using recurrent conditional GANs \cite{arnelid2019recurrent}.
+A related work has been developed based on generating errors for the sensors' measurements using recurrent conditional GANs \cite{arnelid2019recurrent}.
 This method can be used to make simulated data look more realistic.
-Krajewski et al. \cite{krajewski2018data} consider the rather similar problem of maneuver modelling with InfoGAN and $\beta$-VAE.
+The study in \cite{krajewski2018data} considers the rather similar problem of maneuver modeling with InfoGAN and $\beta$-VAE.
 These generative models show satisfactory results.
-However, the data in this work is collected by a drone which we consider to be a limitation.
-Ding et al. \cite{ding2018new} present ``Multi-vehicle Trajectory Generator'' (MTG) that is an improved version of $\beta$-VAE with recurrent networks.
-Moreover, the authors showed that the proposed MTG produces more stable results than InfoGAN or $\beta$-VAE.
+However, the data in this work is collected by a drone which we consider to be a limitation. \cite{ding2018new} presents `Multi-vehicle Trajectory Generator' (MTG) that is an improved version of $\beta$-VAE with recurrent networks.
+Moreover, it shows that the proposed MTG produces more stable results than InfoGAN or $\beta$-VAE.